horga83/shellChatGPT/man/README.md

 (Whisper) support.
 Output may be piped to a voice synthesiser to have a full voice in and out experience.

+`Option -y` sets python tiktoken instead of the default script hack to preview token count.
+This option makes token count preview accurate however it is slow.
+Useful for rebuilding history context independently from the original model used to generate responses.

 Stdin is supported when there is no positional arguments left after option parsing.
 Stdin input sets a single PROMPT.